ʼPhags-pa script

-It was used to write and transcribe varieties of Chinese, the Tibetic languages, Mongolian, the Uyghur language, Sanskrit, probably Persian, and other neighboring languages during the Yuan era.
-For historical linguists, the documentation of its use provides clues about the changes in these languages.
+The script was used to write and transcribe varieties of Chinese, the Tibetic languages, Mongolian, the Uyghur language, Sanskrit, probably Persian, and other neighboring languages during the Yuan era.
+For historical linguists, its use provides clues about changes in these languages.

 Its descendant systems include Horizontal square script, used to write Tibetan and Sanskrit.
-There is a theory that the Korean Hangul alphabet had a limited influence from Phags-pa (see Origin of Hangul).
-During the Pax Mongolica the script has even made numerous appearances in western medieval art.
+During the Pax Mongolica the script even made numerous appearances in Western medieval art.